Protect Yourself From Social Engineering

 1. A social engineer finds information about a person or organization by looking online

-• Name, social media accounts, interests, bank, etc.
+• Name, social media accounts, relatives, interests, bank, etc.

 • An organization's weak points